ShivamManojPatel/Salt-and-Pepper-Noise-Detection/README.md

 - Noise_detected.jpg (Gray background showing noise)
 - Median_selective.jpg

-Note: The names of output images in the project repository are different because we had certain guidelines for our academic project.
+**Note:** The names of output images in the project repository are different because we had certain guidelines for our academic project.
 But we have modified the code to produce images that are listed above.
 This code is not limited to the Lena image.
-You can operate on your images too, just follow the  **How to run code** section.
+You can run your images too; follow the  **How to run code** section.

 -------------------------------------
 Minor feature